 The Map Collection at The State University of New York at Stony Brook includes 1,700 maps and atlases of Long Island and New York State, dating from 1640 to the present, in addition to aerial photographs, gazetteers, and books.
 A portion of its holdings are digitized and available online.

 University at Buffalo Map Collection

 The State University of New York at Buffalo maintains the largest collection of maps in Western New York, with holdings of over 320,000 maps, 4,000 aerial photos, and 500 atlases.
 Although the Collection includes maps of all parts of the world, it has a special focus on Buffalo and Erie County, New York State, the United States, and Canada.
-Its materials may be accessed online through the BISON catalog or at the Silverman Library.
+Its materials may be accessed online or at the Lockwood Library.

 Website: University at Buffalo Map Collection

 Yale University Map Collection

 The Sterling Memorial Library at Yale University houses the largest map collection in Connecticut, including 200,000 map sheets, 3,000 atlases, and 900 reference books.
 It has a special collection of 11,000 rare map prints and manuscripts, most of which date from before 1850.
 The Library also offers a Geographical Information System, accessible through its website, and continues an initiative to digitize and catalog its holdings.

 This information was last updated on April 25, 2019.
 Additions, corrections, and comments may be sent to firstname.lastname@example.org.